frederic-perez/AmE-dictionary/data/dictionary.md

 __dangle__ _v_ :two::hammer: (dangling) _Garret seems to be dangling by a thread._
 __dank__ _adj_ :five: Unpleasantly damp and cold. _Huge dank caverns._ _Syn_ damp, musty, chilly, clammy, wet, moist _An old table in a dank, smelly place._ :es: húmedo
 __dankness__ :two::hammer:
-__dapper__ _adj_ :five: (of a man) Neat and trim in dress and appearance.
+__dapper__ _adj_ :six: (of a man) Neat and trim in dress and appearance.
 Marked by up-to-dateness in dress and manners. _Syn_ jaunty, natty, raffish, rakish, spiffy, spruce, dashing, snappy _He smiled pleasantly upon her, looking very dapper in evening dress and a silk hat._ _The dapper lead singer._
 __dappled__ _adj_ :six: Marked with spots of colour, light, or shade. _A dappled horse._
 __dare__
 __daredevil__ :two::hammer: _The daredevils of the group._